dougli1sqrd/eric-off-the-rails/static/_posts/2024-04-01-vgaterm-intro-001.md

 * The size of the FIFO effects how much wiggle room we get in the above two cases, especially as the FIFO is too expensive to have enough room for the whole frame.
 * VGA hardware does not read from the FIFO at the pixel clock rate across the entire duration of the frame.
 Since the visible portion of the frame is only about 73% of the total time spent per frame (because of the blanking area), the average read rate per frame is actually less than the pixel clock rate

-The details in how we eneded up on our specific design will be elaberated on in another post, but suffice to say we had to coordinate design details across software, hardware, specific part choices, and part pricing.
+The details in how we ended up on our specific design will be elaborated on in another post, but suffice to say we had to coordinate design details across software, hardware, specific part choices, and part pricing.

 ### Displaying Pixels
 To display pixels, the `CLK_VIS` signal generated by the VGA timing hardware reads bytes from the FIFO and into a [Programmable Logic Device (PLD)](https://en.wikipedia.org/wiki/Programmable_logic_device) which maps the 8 bits into 9 bits, 3 bits for each of the color channels - red, green, and blue.
 These 9 bits then get sent to the DAC, described in the following section.